 Scott: Speaking of collector’s items, a lot of fans know that you have an extensive Mickey Mouse watch collection.
 Do you similarly collect hot sauce bottles?

 Mike: Yeah.
 Besides the fact that when we go out on tour, people always give me hot sauce.
 “Here, try this, try that!”
 I’ve got a whole array of hot sauces.
 It makes my wife mad.
-I take up a whole refrigerator door and half of our pantry with hot sauces! (laughs) There’s quite a few that I collect just because of the names and the labels, and anything cool that I’ve come across.
+I take up a whole refrigerator door and half of our pantry with hot sauces! (laughs) There are quite a few that I collect just because of the names and the labels, and anything cool that I’ve come across.
 And then there’s the same circle of ‘go-to’ sauces that I use every day.

 Scott: What are some of those?